advancingu/SfDocker/README.md

-Docker containers for Symfony development & deployment
+Docker containers for Symfony development & production
 ======================================================

 This repository provides Dockerfiles for setting up ready to use Symfony development and production environments.